Opening up Google's Cloud

 While a digital darling in many spaces, Google has been a late entrant to the cloud marketplace.
 Up until recently, Google has been rather dependent on third-party vendors to help new enterprise users migrate their data and applications to Google's cloud.

 I was part of a project to redesign a sophisticated third-party migration tool into a seamless, intuitive Google Cloud Platform experience

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Google.

-I helped redesign and integrate a third-party tool for the Google Cloud Platform’s five million users.
+As a UX design contractor, onsite with the Google Cloud team, I helped redesign and integrate a third-party tool for the Google Cloud Platform’s five million users.

 Rapid prototyping, wire frames, personas, user journeys, redlining, informal research, cross-functional collaboration, design project management

 Google has historically been behind the game in the cloud business, holding only 6% of the market share in Q1 of 2019.
 One of the weak links in their chain has been the lack of a robust tool to migrate cloud workloads from on-premises servers or Amazon Web Services to the Google Cloud Platform.

 “Velostrata’s patented solution allows workloads to transparently migrate to the public cloud in minutes by decoupling compute from storage without degrading performance.
 Stateful workloads are adapted on the fly for cloud execution.”

 Google purchased Velostrata—a promising third-party cloud migration tool—in 2018.
 But they then needed to take Velostrata's unfamiliar UI and integrate it into the Google Cloud Platform.